noobaa/noobaa-core/README.md

 They are being run each night on the latest successful build by the CI orchestration (Jenkins).
 They are located at src/test/qa

 #### Test Utils
-The tests sometimes require specific utils (manupulating agents or server status, creating certain bucket policies etc.) These utils can be foind at src/test/utils
+The tests sometimes require specific utils (manipulating agents or server status, creating certain bucket policies etc.) These utils can be found at src/test/utils